 I know a lot of people think this kind of thing is silly.
 My parents sure did.

-I was sure the big ballers at my internet business mastermind group were going to think I was a loser.
-Turns out I talked with one very successful internet marketer about our crappy cars for a while!
-He hadn’t upgraded to something balla either.
+I was sure the successful guys in the business mastermind I had just joined would think I was a loser.
+Not so.
+Turns out I talked with one very successful entrepreneur about crappy cars for a while.
+Even though he was making tons of money, he hadn’t upgraded either.

 Here’s the thing…